John Melo: Biography

-Dr. Ponciano Melo Jr. DDS is known in the Philippines under his stage name of John Melo.
-He is the singer of Malapit Na Ang Pasko which is the first Filipino song to be recorded in San Francisco, Golden Bridge U.S. for a Christmas theme.
-He is recently named as OFW Prince of Christmas Song due to dedicating a Christmas song for all OFWs around the world.
+Melo is the singer of Malapit Na Ang Pasko which is the first Filipino song to be recorded in San Francisco, Golden Bridge U.S. for a Christmas theme.
+He is recently named as OFW Prince of Christmas Song due to dedicating a Christmas song for all overseas Fillipino workers (OFW) around the world.
 Multi Awarded Songwriter Jimmy Borja composed this song for Melo.

-John Melo is a consultant in California and a member of the American Dental Association.
+Melo is a consultant in California and a member of the American Dental Association.

 Early life

-John Melo inherited his love for music from his mother Leticia Cortes, who took up Bachelor of Music Major in Piano in the University of Santo Tomas.
+Melo inherited his love for music from his mother Leticia Cortes, who took up Bachelor of Music Major in Piano in the University of Santo Tomas.

 As a child, Melo looked up to Anthony Castelo (known for hits like “Nang Dahil sa Pag-ibig” and “Balat kayo”).
 His admiration for the singer later led him on to revive two Castelo songs for his “Magtiwala Ka” album namely “Ibig Kong Ibigin Ka” and “Nang Dahil Sa Pag-ibig”.

-He has also tributed many songs for others such as Manny Pacquiao, with the song "Laban Mo, Laban Ko."
+He has tributed many songs for others such as Manny Pacquiao, with the song "Laban Mo, Laban Ko."

 Malapit Na Ang Pasko and Christmas Tree is Blue

-"Malapit Na Ang Pasko" and "Christmas Tree is Blue" are John Melo's newest Christmas songs dedicated to all OFWs as sense of gratitude being an OFW himself.
-Currently hands-on with his dental business offices in San Jose and Newark, California, Melo managed to render songs for OFWs even if preoccupied with his passion in business.
+"Malapit Na Ang Pasko" and "Christmas Tree is Blue" are Melo's Christmas songs dedicated to all OFWs as sense of gratitude, being an OFW himself.
+While working at his dental business offices in San Jose and Newark, California, Melo managed to render songs for OFWs.

-John Melo expressed that his life as an OFW away from his loved ones in the Philippines is encapsulated in the song Malapit Na Ang Pasko being in California for more than a decade.
+Melo expressed that his life as an OFW away from his loved ones in the Philippines is encapsulated in the song Malapit Na Ang Pasko being in California for more than a decade.

-While there are plans that his English Christmas song "Christmas Tree is Blue" will be released in 2018.
+There are plans that his English Christmas song "Christmas Tree is Blue" be released in 2018.

 U.S. International Correspondent and Sports News Writer

-John Melo pursued a sports news writing career under Manila Standard and international correspondent of Bombo Radyo Philippines.
-Some of his articles are covering NBA, Manny Pacquiao and other sports news.
-Boxing and NBA news are his biggest contribution to Filipinos worldwide.

-Biography

-Dr. Ponciano Melo Jr. DDS is known in the Philippines under his stage name of John Melo.
-He is the singer of Malapit Na Ang Pasko which is the first Filipino song to be recorded in San Francisco, Golden Bridge U.S. for a Christmas theme.
-He is recently named as OFW Prince of Christmas Song due to dedicating a Christmas song for all OFWs around the world.
-Multi Awarded Songwriter Jimmy Borja composed this song for Melo.

-John Melo is a consultant in California and a member of the American Dental Association.